Previous webinars for Parents, Students and Teachers available below.

 Being pregnant and having a baby is a magical time.
 However, mums and their loved ones may be feeling concerned during this unprecedented time.

 The outbreak of COVID-19 has affected the landscape of all healthcare disciplines, including maternal and child health, creating challenges for the care of pregnant and birthing women and their families.
-JCU Nursing lecturer Chris Raines will explore some of the issues and will provide a snap shot of what midwives throughout Australia, both in hospitals and private practices, are doing to address these concerns.
+JCU Nursing lecturer Chris Raines explores some of the issues and will provide a snap shot of what midwives throughout Australia, both in hospitals and private practices, are doing to address these concerns.

 Join us for the JCU Careers in Health Webinar presented by Professor Richard Murray.